phusion/traveling-ruby/TUTORIAL-2.md

 ## Bundler config file

-Create a Bundler config file in each of the gem directories inside the packages.
-This Bundler config file tells Bundler that gems are to be found in the same directory that the Gemfile resides in.
+We must create a Bundler config file for each of the gem directories inside the packages.
+This Bundler config file tells Bundler that gems are to be found in the same directory that the Gemfile resides in, and that gems in the "development" group should not be loaded.

-Create `packaging/bundler-config` whih contains:
+First, create `packaging/bundler-config` which contains:

     BUNDLE_PATH: .
+    BUNDLE_WITHOUT: development
     BUNDLE_DISABLE_SHARED_GEMS: '1'

 Then copy the file into `.bundle` directories inside the gem directories inside the packages;